brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### January 17, 2021

+We have a couple of other coaches joining the SICBA.
+Please welcome Benedict Maligaya, the new head of the Arizona Wildcats, and JC Rizal, the new head coach of the Cornell Big Red.
+They will be under the leadership of Justin Collera.

 ### January 15, 2021

 We have another new member of the SIBA/SICBA.
 Please welcome Justin Collera, the head coach of Texas Longhorns and GM of the Dallas Rangers.